dblalock/old-dblalock.github.io/_posts/2014-10-6-Cross-Platform-Builds-via-Scons.markdown

 ---
 layout: post
 comments: true
-title:  "Hierarchical builds via Scons"
+title:  "Cross-Platform Builds via Scons"
-excerpt: "This is a test.
-This is only a test"
+excerpt: "Scons is great a great build tool, but the documentation can be a bit simplistic.
+Here's how to build a realistic project with it."
 date:   2014-10-5 22:54:00
 ---